Registration: General Information

 Cumulative Point Value (CPV) and Academic Deficits

-Each student must have a Cumulative Point Value of 0 or greater to graduate from York College.
-A student with a negative Cumulative Point Value is said to have an Academic Deficit.
+Each student must have a Cumulative Point Value of 0 or greater to remain in Good Academic Standing.
+A student with a negative Cumulative Point Value is said to have an Academic Deficit and may be placed on Academic Probation.

-Committee membership is fifteen, including students, faculty and administration.
-CAS is charged to review and recommend policies relating to the academic standards of the College, as well as the procedures for their implementation, and to hear and decide upon petitions and appeals of students deviating from established policy.
+- review and recommend policies relating to the academic standards of the College, as well as the procedures for their implementation,

 - Appeal of Denial